Jaizzer/guess-the-word/README.md

 - **Validation**: Input validation ensures that players enter only 4-letter words.

+- **Random Word Picking**: Press the random word button to generate a random 4 letter English word from a set list.

 ## How to Play

 1. Open the game by [clicking here](https://jaizzer.github.io/guess-the-word/).